 This course is for students who need to learn basic algebra skills.
-Topics include positive and negative real numbers, solving linear equations and inequalities, and applications of linear equations.
-NOTE: Course formerly MATH 0920.
-MATH 09XX courses carry credit for MCC only; the credit does not transfer nor does it count toward graduation.
+Topics include positive and negative real numbers, solving linear equations and inequalities, and applications of linear equations.(Formerly MATH 0920) NOTE: MATH 09XX courses carry credit for MCC only; the credit does not transfer nor does it count toward graduation.